Diversity / Enthusiasm / Collaboration / Responsibility / Respect

 The Student Charter:

 - is shaped by the University’s mission to excel through providing world-class teaching, learning and research opportunities that challenge, inform and inspire its students in a diverse and inclusive environment.

 - is based on principles that guide all members of the University and that promote responsible partnerships within and beyond the University community.
 It acknowledges the importance of the connection that is forged between students and staff of the University as well as the broader community.

-- encompasses a commitment to academic integrity and the five fundamental values on which this rests: honesty, trust, fairness, respect and responsibility.
+- encompasses a commitment to Academic and Research Integrity and the five fundamental values on which this rests: honesty, trust, fairness, respect and responsibility.

 - values the importance of the development of the graduate qualities so that students can become informed and independent learners, problem solvers, effective communicators and responsible individuals.